Dr. Susan Lana, D.V.M., M.S. Diplomate ACVIM (Oncology)

 Stuart Chair in Oncology

-Professor and Clinical Oncology Service Chief, Flint Animal Cancer Center
+Professor and Associate Director, Flint Animal Cancer Center

 Before I even knew I wanted to be a veterinarian, I had an interest in studying cancer.
 While in college at the University of Iowa, I worked in the blood bank of a hospital with a large bone marrow transplant unit.
 There, I began to understand that cancer is so different.
 It’s not just one disease; it’s many diseases with many different outcomes.
 It’s also a non-discriminatory disease; anybody can get it.
 You don’t have to be rich or poor, black or white, or a dog or a cat…anybody can be touched by cancer.
 I knew cancer was something I could see myself learning about for a long time.